 Update the Link

-You may also want to update the link completely to bring users and bots to a different page.
+Consider updating the link entirely to direct users and bots to a different, more relevant page.

 Remove the Link